-Area Calls
+Comparable Area Calls

-Comparable I 2
+Comparable Area I 0

-Comparable II 0
+Comparable Area II 0

-Average: 1
+Average e: 0

-Based on the average of fire runs to the Comparable Areas, 1 fire run per year is expected for the Annexation Area.
+Based on the average of fire runs to the Comparable Areas, 0 fire runs per year are expected for the Annexation Area.
+Although the projected number of fire runs per year to the Annexation Area is 0, 1 run will be projected for cost purposes.

 The cost of materials that are needed to provide Fire Protection for the Annexation Area is estimated by using the 1997 budgeted amount of \$77,292 for operational expenses.
-This is composed of the following line items: Line 223 - Garage & Motor Supplies: Line 224 - Fuel & Oil: Line 232 - Motor Vehicle Repair: Line 242 - Other Supplies: Line 362 - Motor; and Line 365 - Other Repairs.
+This is composed of the following line items: Line 223 - Garage & Motor Supplies: Line 224 - Fuel & Oil: Line 232 - Motor Vehicle Repair: Line 242 - Other Supplies: Line 362 - Motor: and Line 365 - Other Repairs.